hashicorp/vault/website/source/docs/auth/kubernetes.html.md

 will be able to authenticate to this auth method.

 Service Accounts used in this auth method will need to have access to the TokenReview API.
-If Kubernetes is configured to use RBAC roles the Service Account should be granted permissions to access this API.
+If Kubernetes is configured to use RBAC roles, the Service Account should be granted permissions to access this API.
 The following example ClusterRoleBinding could be used to grant these permissions: